 In many cases of marital abandonment, the husband or wife has committed infidelity, so when my husband said he was leaving, I had to know if he was cheating on me with another woman.
 I asked if his leaving had anything to do with a woman he had recently reconnected with on Facebook.
-That was when I found out Facebook had destroyed another relationship; this time it was ours.
-My husband was cheating on me with another woman.
+That was when I found out Facebook, which had recently been labeled in the news as dangerous to Marriages, had helped destroy another relationship; this time it was ours.
+My husband was cheating on me with another woman, a woman he reconnected with on Facebook.

 Let me explain about this Facebook connection…Although I had never met her, this woman invited herself into our marriage and became the proverbial “other woman.”
 The idea that my husband would be unfaithful was a foreign concept to me because I had loved and trusted him completely.